DS-Kushagra/AeroLeaf/README.md

 8. **Animation Enhancement**: Integrated framer-motion for improved UI animations

-For more detailed troubleshooting information, see [TROUBLESHOOTING.md](./docs/TROUBLESHOOTING.md).
+For more detailed execution information, see [RUNNING.md](./RUNNING.md).

 ## 👥 Demo Accounts